Contextual Agentic Memory is a Memo, Not True Memory: Evidence: Four Structural Limitations

 \begin{proof}[Proof sketch] For a stored pair $(f_i,f_j)\in S$, retrieval answers correctly.
 For a novel pair, the frozen model processes $K$ retrieved examples but by Assumption~\ref{asm:icl} achieves accuracy at most $\bar{\alpha}$, giving $\CGC(\MR,D)\leq n/N+(1-n/N)\bar{\alpha}$; solving for $\CGC\geq 1-\delta$ yields the $\Omega(k^2)$ bound on $n_R$.
-Retrieval faces a \emph{coverage} problem (each stored example covers one point in the $N$-sized space); parametric learning faces a \emph{learning} problem (identify $\oplus$ from $d$-dimensional examples); the asymptotic gap between $k^2$ and $d$ cannot be closed by retrieval engineering.
+Under the premise, retrieval faces a coverage term over the $N$-sized space, whereas the constructive parametric upper bound depends on the target class complexity $d$.
+If contextual inference removes the positive margin, this comparison no longer separates the systems.
 Full proof and a constructive modular-arithmetic example are in Appendix~\ref{app:gap_proof}. \end{proof}

-\begin{remark}[Non-circularity and context-window independence] Unlike formulations that define ``what retrieval cannot do'' and prove it cannot, Theorem~\ref{thm:gap} derives a quantitative sample-complexity ratio from Assumption~\ref{asm:icl}; Appendix~\ref{app:fano} shows $\bar{\alpha}<1$ is itself a theorem for any operator class with $\log|\mathcal{H}|>K\log|\mathcal{Y}|$, making the argument self-contained.
-Increasing $K$ may raise $\bar{\alpha}$ marginally, but the $\Omega(k^2)$ coverage requirement remains as long as $\bar{\alpha}<1$; the separation is therefore independent of context window size.
-The same bound applies when the retrieval policy is learned (as in MemRL-style systems~\citep{memrl2026,memento2025}): optimizing \emph{which} exemplars to retrieve improves $\bar{\alpha}$ without removing the coverage lower bound; only encoding the composition rule $\oplus$ into weights resolves the gap entirely.
-Assumption~\ref{asm:icl} does not require $\bar{\alpha}$ to be constant in $K$; it requires only $\bar{\alpha} < 1$, which Appendix~\ref{app:fano} guarantees for any operator class with $\log|\mathcal{H}| > K\log|\mathcal{Y}|$. \end{remark}
+\begin{remark}[Scope and context dependence] Theorem~\ref{thm:gap} derives its ratio from the explicit, measurable Assumption~\ref{asm:icl}.
+Increasing $K$, improving retrieval, or inducing a rule in context can raise $\bar{\alpha}$ substantially; once contextual accuracy reaches the target $1-\delta$, the lower bound is non-binding.
+If a positive margin remains, changing the context-window size alone does not alter the finite bound.
+Learned retrieval systems~\citep{memrl2026,memento2025} are classified by what persists: selecting better exemplars changes contextual performance, whereas a policy trained from experience is itself an adaptive learning channel.
+Appendix~\ref{app:fano} supplies sufficient operator-family conditions for a positive margin, rather than asserting that every structured task satisfies one. \end{remark}